cmay20/cmay20/README.md

 I am a Sophomore at Carnegie Mellon University studying Information Systems and Computer Science.
-This summer, I interned at the Software Engineering Institute (SEI) and learned best practices in DevSecOps, Code Quality Testing, and Software Development.
+Last summer, I interned at the Software Engineering Institute (SEI) and learned best practices in DevSecOps, Code Quality Testing, and Software Development.
 Previously, I worked as a Sensei at CodeNinjas where I helped teach young coders about the exciting world of Computer Science!